ckeditor/ckeditor5/packages/ckeditor5-bookmark/docs/features/bookmark.md

 Do not worry about setting a bookmark inside an empty paragraph.
 The block with the `a` tag will not be rendered in the final content (for example for printing).

-The feature converts anchors into bookmarks during the {@link getting-started/setup/getting-and-setting-data#initializing-the-editor-with-data initialization the editor} or while {@link getting-started/setup/getting-and-setting-data#replacing-the-editor-data-with-setdata replacing the editor data with `setData()`}.
+The feature converts anchors into bookmarks during the {@link getting-started/setup/getting-and-setting-data#initializing-the-editor-with-data initialization of the editor} or while {@link getting-started/setup/getting-and-setting-data#replacing-the-editor-data-with-setdata replacing the editor data with `setData()`}.
 The notation based on the `id` attribute in an `a` HTML element without a `href` attribute is converted.
 Similar notations meet the conditions, too:
 * an `a` HTML element with a `name` attribute,
 * an `a` HTML element with the same `name` and `id` attributes,
 * an `a` HTML element with different `name` and `id` attributes.